dark-samus/3dPi2c/README.md

 -write code which will reboot the 3ds after a new key has been written into NAND

--write code to read out specific registers on the MCU and act according to how they are set

 -write code to retrieve the OTP HASH once it has been found

 #Library